6 min read

 Keeping your audience engaged for longer means a higher chance of conversion.
 And with testimonials you let someone else speak for you while taking away the ’oh’ so boring’ sales pitch.

-It’s not all rainbows and butterflies in the reviewing world.
+It’s not all rainbows and butterflies in the reviewing arena.
 People can be unpleasant in a world where trolling is a trend.
 Be ready to deal with such customers.

 Have a highly responsive team that is adept at resolving issues and calming down angry customers.
 When people see you respond to everything out there it gives them a sense of security in dealing with your brand.